Post job

 Volunteers are usually unpaid individuals who render their service to a company or organization.
 Most of the time, volunteers are skilled in specific areas needed by the organization but prefer to provide free service.
 They may be employed in another organization, but they lend their time and talent to another organization or company to give back to the community.
 They raise funds, create awareness, and work on the ground.
 Volunteers usually choose a cause or advocacy close to their heart, such as teaching children, taking care of the elderly, coaching sports teams, cleaning up communities, and caring for animals.

-There are some key differences in responsibilities as well.
-For example, a program facilitator responsibilities require skills like "program curriculum," "substance abuse," "group discussions," and "youth development."
+There are some key differences in the responsibilities of each position.
+For example, program facilitator responsibilities require skills like "program curriculum," "substance abuse," "group discussions," and "youth development."
 Meanwhile a typical volunteer has skills in areas such as "child care," "patient charts," "patient care," and "front desk."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, volunteers reach lower levels of education than program facilitators.
 Volunteers are 6.7% less likely to earn a Master's Degree and 0.1% more likely to graduate with a Doctoral Degree.